martins-vds/kubernetes-technical-briefing/LabGuides/module2-instructions.md

 az network vnet delete --resource-group $AKS_RESOURCE_GROUP --name $AKS_VNET
 ```

-**HINT: You could go through and delete individual resources above or you could delete the ENTIRE resource group, which will delete everything in it.
-Only do this if you place to recreate all the supporting resources**
+> You could go through and delete individual resources above or you could delete the ENTIRE resource group, which will delete everything in it.
+Only do this if you place to recreate all the supporting resources

 5. Delete the entire resource group